Java Programming: An Introduction

 The provided code snippet demonstrates the use of methods in Java, showcasing both a method that does not return a value (void method) and a method that returns a value (in this case, an integer).
 Here's a breakdown of the components and concepts illustrated in this example:

-1. public class Test
+1. public class Test:

-.
+This line defines a class named Test.
 In Java, a class is a blueprint from which individual objects are created.
 The class serves as the main container for the code.

-2. Method without return value (void
+2. Method without return value (void):

 public static void printName(String name)

-parameter to the console.
+nameparameter to the console.

 3. Method with return value: